Experiencing a protagonist's personal hell in The Town of Light

 Consistently, however, Renée's story is one where her womanhood was pathologized.
 It's difficult to elaborate on this without spoiling the game's revelations, each of which knocks the wind from you, but it is enough to say that this game explores the terrible gendered meaning of “hysteria.”
 There are many shades of Charlotte Perkins Gilman's "The Yellow Wallpaper" here--certainly a triumph for a videogame to recapitulate--but it is far less genteel.

 Renée was not real, but her experiences were drawn from those of countless, nameless women who wandered those halls like ghosts and zombies--an effect captured with painful precision by the game's narrative design.
 Those moments where you wake, tied to a bed, surrounded by gaunt faces lined with pain are the ones I'll truly remember.
-The details of the environment haunt you, even during daylight hours with the pastoral Tuscan hills peeking in through windows and surrounded by birdsong, you notice a bed with an hole in its mattress.
+The details of the environment haunt you, even during daylight hours with pastoral Tuscany visible through windows and surrounded by birdsong, you notice a bed with an hole in its mattress.
 One intentionally made so that patients who were tied to a bed could defecate into a waiting bucket below.

 Town of Light uses something far more potent than a jump-scare to frighten you: the truth.